- Amend previous commit

 $ git rebase --continue

-Exit a rebase
+Exit rebase

 $ git rebase --abort